 It is your responsibility to ensure that you have the appropriate insurance for your intended trip.
 To include medical evacuation and coverage up to the maximum altitude of this trip.

-What information can you give on Nepal?
+What can you tell me about Nepal?

 Nepal, officially the Federal Democratic Republic of Nepal, is located in the Himalayas with a population of approximately 27 million.
 Bordered to the north by the China, and to the south, east, and west by India and across the Himalayas lies the Tibet.